Becoming Who We Are: Reception

+The album was met with critical acclaim.
 From HM, "Clearly an album that pushes the boundaries of worship music, Becoming Who We Are aims to move beyond the comfort zone of the inspirational genre by adding layers and unique compositions to bring out a truly original sound and uncompromising message."
 From Indie Vision Music, "There are no words to describe it because there is nothing else like it."
 From Jesus Freak Hideout, "To point out all the highlights of this album would make for an extremely long read, because the entirety of the album is a highlight."
 From New Release Tuesday, "incredible album".
 From Worship Leader, "Energetic, frenetic, and infectious, Becoming Who We Are, is a musical cacophony of joyous praise and at times chaotic beauty."
 From Louder Than the Music, "This is a stunning album and well worth exploring."
 From Christian Review, "Becoming Who We Are is chaotic and eclectic".